 Phonics is not the only way to help your child learn to read, but your child’s relationship with reading can be encouraged by a strong foundation in phonics!

-That phonics foundation gives your little one a strong starting point for their reading journey.
+That phonics foundation gives your child a strong starting point for their reading journey.
 As they learn to understand sounds and match them up with letters and words, they will continue to master other reading skills and develop a lifetime love of learning!

-Need additional resources to boost your little one’s reading confidence?
+Need additional resources to boost your child’s reading confidence?
 Consider taking a look at the stories and activities inside our kid-powered, personalized online learning program.

 From all of us at Begin, happy reading!